LimeChain/forta-bots/forta-agents-linked/README.md

 ## Alerts

 - FORTA-AGENT-ASSIGNED
-  - Fired when a transaction contains Agent Link event
+  - Fired when a transaction contains Agent Link event in a predefined time threshold
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata fields:
     - agentAddress (address of the assigned agent)
-    - scannerAddress (address of the assigned scanner)
-    - enabled (if agent is enabled)